Morgan Sindall

-Morgan Sindall Group plc is a prominent UK construction and regeneration company, headquartered in London employing around 6,700 employees and operating in the public, regulated and private sectors.
-It operates through three divisions which are Fit Out, Construction Services and Partnerships.
+Morgan Sindall Group plc is a UK construction and regeneration company, headquartered in London employing around 6,700 employees and operating in the public, regulated and private sectors.
+It operates through three divisions: Fit Out, Construction Services, and Partnerships.
 It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.

 History

 The company was established under the name Morgan Lovell by its founders, John Morgan and Jack Lovell, in 1977; it initially had £1,000 in capital and was based at Golden Square in Soho.
 Overbury, a fit out contractor which had been in business since 1942, was acquired by the company during 1985; rebranded as Morgan Lovell and Overbury, the company quickly expanded throughout the UK around this time.

 During 1994, Morgan Lovell and Overbury secured a listing on the London Stock Exchange via a £13.5 million reverse takeover of the regional construction company William Sindall plc.
 William Sindall had been established in the 1860s, and was named after its founder, who was known for his work on behalf of the University of Cambridge.
 During July 1988, William Sindall had acquired Hinkins & Frewin, a company established in 1847, known for their work for the University of Oxford.
 The business operated from offices in Oxford, Cambridge, Banbury, Rugby and Fareham.
 While its share price had trended positively throughout the 1980s, William Sindall's fiscal health soured in the 1990s, incurring routine losses and making it vulnerable to takeover.

 Following the reverse takeover, the combined company was named Morgan Sindall; the positions of chairman and chief executive were both filled by John Morgan.
 The losses incurred by William Sindall before the merger worked to the firm's advantage to reduce its tax liabilities for some time thereafter.
 By the mid 1990s, the majority of Morgan Sindall's work was coming from large blue chip customers, such as Man Group, Bank of America, Standard Life and Thorn EMI.

 By February 1996, Morgan Sindall made a pre-tax profit of £3.03 million; one year later, it announced a 71 percent rise in pre-tax profits.
 The firm then embarked on a series of acquisitions.
 During 1998, Morgan Sindall bought Lovell Partnerships from the financially stretched Lovell Group in exchange for £15 million; the business was one of the largest partnership housing operations in the UK and also had its own private housebuilding division.